Annuities provide steady reliable income.

 Credit Quality Concerns

 A final factor to consider is the credit quality of the insurance company.
-Just because you have accumulated your annuity at one insurance company over the past 20 years, you don't necessarily need to start your payouts with them.
+Just because you have accumulated your deferred annuity at one insurance company over the past 20 years, you don't necessarily need to start your payouts with them.
 If another insurer with a high rating has offered you a higher monthly payout, it might be worth your time to look into doing a tax-free 1035 exchange to the new insurer, but make sure to check the surrender charges on your current contract before you initiate any transfer!
 Then have multiple quality insurance companies give you a quote on the current value of your annuity with multiple payout options.